ASGGroupVic/xray-ops/README.md

 # Local Development

-Depends on vagrant and ansible-vagrant (not the built in provisioner).
+Depends on vagrant to build coreos VMs
 * Install python and pip
 * Install vagrant and virtualbox

+Depends on ansible for provisioning
 * Install ansible
-* Install ansible-vagrant: `pip install ansible-vagrant`

 Depends on defunctzombie.coreos-bootstrap to install python on coreos hosts.
 * Run `ansible-galaxy install defunctzombie.coreos-bootstrap`